-In 2015/16, two issues were raised directly with senior management and one was reported through the whistleblower hotline.
-All three incidents were investigated and appropriate action was taken where necessary.
+In 2016/17, one incident was raised directly with senior management and four were reported through the whistleblower hotline.
+All five incidents were investigated, and two are still ongoing, while three incidents were closed and appropriate action taken where necessary.

 5.3.
-Contact with auditor 5.3.1.
+Contact with auditor

+5.3.1.
 Recommendation to ensure regular dialogue and exchange of information between the auditor and the board of directors.

-The auditors are present at all meetings of the Audit Committee, and the Chairman of the Audit Committee maintains a regular dialogue and exchange of information with the auditors on behalf of the Board of Directors.
+The auditors are present at all meetings of the Audit Committee, and the Chairman of the Audit Committee maintains regular dialogue and exchange of information with the auditors on behalf of the Board of Directors.
 The Audit Committee and the Board of Directors meet with the auditors at least once a year without the Executive Board being present.

-During 2015/16, the auditors participated in all Audit Committee meetings and attended a private meeting with the Board of Directors in October 2015.
+During 2016/17, the auditors participated in all the Audit Committee meetings and attended a private meeting with the Board of Directors in October 2016.